 If you liked the original, you’re going to love the sequel.
 “The Little Things” (see below) is one of my most popular programs.
 It’s easy to understand why – we’re all looking for an edge when it comes to catching more fish.
 It is my firm belief that the little things are largely responsible for the fabled 10% of the anglers who catch 90% of the fish.
 “The Little Things 2.0” builds on the theme of seemingly insignificant things you can do make your time on the water more productive.

 THE LITTLE THINGS

-Updated September 2017.
-Same basic content, but now with more video elements, animation, and better transitions.
+UPDATED SEPTEMBER 2017!
+Same basic content, but now with more video elements and animation.
 They say that 10% of the anglers catch 90% of the fish.
 If that’s true, it’s not because those 10% are supernaturally gifted angling demigods.
 It’s not because they are lucky.
 It’s because they do a lot of little things that other anglers don’t.
 As a guide, I have the opportunity to observe how people fish.
 I see their mistakes as well as their triumphs.
 When I’m fishing, I am constantly making adjustments and trying new approaches.
 That’s what The Little Things is all about – seemingly insignificant practices that can make a big difference in your fishing.

 WET FLIES 101